bariserkus/essential_setup/linux_setup/README2310.md

 # Tools for Linux Setup

-These suggestions are mostly for 24.04.
-(June, 2024).
+These suggestions are mostly for 23.10.
+(December, 2023).

-## Package Installer for Ubuntu 24.04
+## Package Installer for Ubuntu 23.10

-Ubuntu 24.04 does not support installing downloaded dep packages by double clicking it.
+Ubuntu 23.10 does not support installing downloaded dep packages by double clicking it.
 To be able to that you can install `Gdebi` from App Center by selecting the Debian Packages filter.

 You can always install deb packages by